CSCfi/csc-user-guide/docs/apps/bowtie2.md

 bowtie2 -p $SLURM_CPUS_PER_TASK -x genome -1 reads_1.fq -2 reads_2.fq > output.sam
 ```

 In the batch job example above one task (-n 1) is executed.
-The Bowtie2 job uses 16 cores (--cpus-per-task=16 ) with total of 6 GB of memory (--mem=6000).
+The Bowtie2 job uses 16 cores (--cpus-per-task=16 ) with total of 16 GB of memory (--mem=16000).
 The maximum duration of the job is four hours (-t 04:00:00 ).
 All the cores are assigned from one computing node (--nodes=1 ).
-The projet that will be uses is project_123456.
+The project that will be used is project_123456.

 You can submit the batch job file to the batch job system with command: